So, you’ve built and launched your new website…what’s next?

-Usually the biggest investment is the cost to set up the campaigns.
+Usually, the biggest investment is the cost to set up the campaigns.
 Because of the variety of settings to a campaign, you’ll want a certified Google or Bing partner to set it up.
-Once the campaign is set up, you can set your daily or monthly spend to any amount that fits within your budget.
+Once the campaign is set up, you can set your daily or monthly spending to any amount that fits within your budget.
 Ask your web agency for their online paid search options and what they would recommend for your business.

 Maintaining a favorable public image of a company or organization is key when you’re trying to reach your audience.
 Here are some PR-related projects that can be tackled on a project-by-project basis, or some of these may be included in an ongoing annual contract with a marketing or PR Agency.

 - Contacting editors and reporters for coverage based on a specific event

 - Coordinate publishing editorial features in relevant publications

 - Identification, pitching and leverage of speaking opportunities

 Ask your agency for their public relations packages.

 5. Social media marketing to increase online presence